sainnhe/khn/content/first-step/setup-your-code-editor.md

 `--header-insertion=never` tells clangd not to insert headers on completion.
 We need this because clangd will falsely insert unnecessary headers.

-The instructions on how to configure editors to use these 2 arguments can be found in [Editor plugins](https://clangd.llvm.org/installation#editor-plugins).
+You can apply these arguments via your [editor's settings](https://clangd.llvm.org/installation#editor-plugins) or a [configuration file](https://clangd.llvm.org/config#files).

-Additionally, execute `clangd --help` to have a look at all available arguments of clangd.
+To list all available arguments of clangd, execute `clang --help`.
 Personally, I use the following arguments:

 ```sh
 clangd \